-Protesters arrested in Charlotte, days before GOP convention
+Protesters arrested in Charlotte as GOP delegates arrive

 CHARLOTTE, N.C.
-(AP) — Several people were arrested in Charlotte, North Carolina, after some demonstrators skirmished with authorities late Friday, days before the start of the Republican National Convention, police said.
+(AP) — Several people were arrested in Charlotte, North Carolina, after some demonstrators skirmished with authorities late Friday, as delegates arrived for the start of the Republican National Convention, police said.

 The arrests happened after a group of about 60 demonstrators left a park and began a march throughout uptown Charlotte at about 9 p.m., authorities said.